Pier And Beam Repair

 Advantages of Pier and Beam Repairs

 Cost, flood protection, and adaptability are the three main reasons why pier-and-beam foundations are used.
 The home will be safe from floods since it is raised above the ground on poles.
 One of the issues with a concrete slab as a foundation is that it is impossible to avoid embedding electrical and plumbing fixtures into it.
 However, the crawl space under a pier-and-beam structure facilitates maintenance and renovation.
 Repair costs for pier-and-beam foundations may be lower than those for concrete slabs since it is typically simpler to rebuild just the damaged section of the foundation.
+Helical piers are often used by foundation contractors to enhance the stability of these foundations, especially in areas with sloping terrain where concrete slabs may not be as effective.
 A concrete slab foundation isn't the best choice for sloping terrain, but pier-and-beam construction is more flexible.

 a close up of a concrete block under a building